lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 Sometimes, after a TFT firmware installation, the firmware can need a reset / recalibration in order to properly boot up.
 In order to reset / recalibrate the TFT:

 1. Create an empty file named `reset.txt`
-2. Copy the `reset.txt` file to the root of the SD card.
+2. Copy the `reset.txt` file to the root folder of the SD card.
 (The SD card capacity should be less than or equal to 8GB and formatted as FAT32)
 3. Insert the SD card in the TFT's SD card slot and restart the TFT by pressing the reset button (if you have a Sidewinder X1 v4 or above printer revision) or switching off and on the printer
 4. The TFT will start the recalibration process.
 Simply follow and complete the process.
 After completion, the TFT firmware should be properly booted up